 The field experiment was conducted in Randomized Block Design (RBD) and the treatments were replicated thrice.
 The treatments comprised of T1 - Hand weeding twice on 20 and 40 DAS, T2 - Intercropping of cowpea in maize, T3 - Mulching with water hyacinth @ 6 t ha-1 fb hand weeding on 30 DAS, T4 - Mulching with sugarcane trash @ 6 t ha-1 fb hand weeding on 30 DAS, T5 - Foliar application of 10% sorghum water extract on 15 and 30 DAS, T6 - Foliar application of 10% aqueous extract of Lantana camara on 15 and 30 DAS, T7 - Mechanical weeding by long handled weeder on 20 and 40 DAS and T8 - Unweeded control.

 Manual hand weeding was done at two subsequent critical crop growth stages viz., 20 and 40 DAS.
 Cowpea was used as intercrop in maize.
 The mulching materials viz., water hyacinth and sugarcane trash were collected, dried and applied immediately after sowing leaving the crop row zone and a hand weeding was carried out at 30 DAS in the mulched treatment plots.
-Sorghum water extract and aqueous extract of Lantana camara were prepared as per the standard procedure and used as foliar spray @ 10 % in the study.
-Mechanical weeding was done using a long-handled weeder (Star wheel type with strip blade) at 20 and 40 DAS, as per the treatment schedule.
+Sorghum water extract and aqueous extract of Lantana camara were prepared according to standard procedure and used as foliar spray @ 10 % in the study.
+Mechanical weeding was done using a long-handled weeder (Star wheel type with strip blade) at 20 and 40 DAS, according to the treatment schedule.

 2.3 Preparation of sorghum water extract